 “Writing letters is a lost art form,” says Reddick.
 “But not in prison.”

 Phase Two builds on art theory and injects new techniques meant to develop an artist’s distinctive style.
-Reddick sees this as a critical period, when participants begin to differentiate themselves from their prison identity.
-As the inmate transforms into the artist, the human is no longer affiliated solely with the crime they committed, but rather with their talent—something mysterious, unbound and admirable.
+This is a critical period, according to Reddick, when participants begin to differentiate themselves from their prison identity.
+As the inmate begins to think like an artist, and the human no longer affiliates oneself solely with the crime they committed, but rather with their talent—independent, unbound, even admirable.

 Many CAP participants are already skilled artists when they enter the program.
-But they are asked to leave behind their gang affiliations and the symbols they’ve drawn or tattooed countless times and instead draw abstracts.
-During classes, Refic challenges participants to “learn about being an artist as opposed to somebody just trying to make a hustle out of it.”
+But they are asked to leave behind their gang affiliations and their gang symbols and instead draw abstracts.
+During classes, Refic challenges participants to “learn about being an artist, as opposed to somebody just trying to make a hustle out of it.”
 He describes Phase Two as a chance to “learn about expressionism and learn to be expressive.”

 Refic points to one particular drawing in the glass case.
 “This artist, for example, started out drawing gang art.
 Now he can express himself in ways that are not necessarily just about his gang.
 He doesn’t always [adhere to the rules], but that’s a big part of his identity.
 We can’t really strip that from him.
 We can give participants this new form of self-expression where they can maintain their old identities and their truths, but find a new way to reach the outside audience.”

-Breaking free from the “hustle” of prison is a risky endeavor for gang-affiliated inmates, whose lives on the inside are governed by strict codes of conduct that carry severe consequences when broken.
-Those who enter the CAP program knowingly subject their artwork to inspection by the intel department.
+Breaking free from the “hustle” of prison is risky for gang-affiliated inmates, whose lives on the inside are governed by strict codes of conduct that carry severe consequences if broken.
+What’s more, those who enter the CAP program knowingly subject their artwork to inspection by the intel department.
 Suspicious combinations of imagery grouped in ones and twos, for example, are flagged because they may represent the letters A and B, which are used by white supremacist gangs in the United States to signify membership in the Aryan Brotherhood or one of its numerous offshoots or affiliated gangs.

-“I’m non-judgmental of inmates and I’m non-judgmental of the prison system.
-Prison sucks,” says Refic bluntly, “but there’s a reason guys are in there.”
+“I’m non-judgmental about the prison system and I’m non-judgmental about inmates.
+Prison sucks,” says Refic bluntly.
+“But there’s a reason guys are in there.”

 The intelligence department spent countless hours analyzing only a fraction of the work submitted for the exhibition.
 They pored over every detail searching for cryptic messages cloaked in numerology, iconography, color schematics and the relationships between symbols.
 In the end, they’d had enough and told Reddick and Refic to pick the best from those they had already approved.

-The CAP team understands implicitly that security protocols are non-negotiable at ADX Supermax and their agenda is not a priority.
+Security protocols are non-negotiable at ADX Supermax and CAP’s agenda is far from a priority.
 Still, Refic has grown to appreciate his role as an outsider.
 As a civilian, he has been granted unique access and forged lasting relationships with inmates, and he has discovered that art and education are invaluable currency in prison.